angarsky/diveintopython/learn/modules/popular_modules/random.md

 ## The Random Module

-The [random](https://docs.python.org/3/library/random.html) module in Python is used to generate pseudo-random numbers.
+The [random](https://docs.python.org/3/library/random.html) module (`random` library) in Python is used to generate pseudo-random numbers.

 ```python
 import random